opsmill/infrahub/docs/20_knowledge_base/80_local_demo_environment.md

 ### Pre-Requisite

-In order to run the demo environment, the following applications msit be installed on the systems:
+In order to run the demo environment, the following applications must be installed on the systems:
 - [pyinvoke](https://www.pyinvoke.org/)
 - Docker & Docker Compose